 Early on, he noted in a phone call to California that Chapel Hill could be ‘it’, based on his visit to Foster’s Market there.
 “It’s a really ‘Nancie’ kind of place”, he told me, meaning that they had great coffee, fantastic food, and tables where you could sit and read or do some work.
 He was right, and I have since been found often, mostly at the Chaple Hill location, for PTA committee meetings, deadline-frenzied writing sessions, salad-plate suppers, wood fired pizzas, CHOP NC planning sessions, cakes and pies of magnificent deliciousness, candy-purchasing for Christmas stockings (shhhhh, don’t tell), Foster’s 7 Pepper Jelly restocking, newspaper browsing, and big chunky mugs of coffee.

-Summertime means special events at Foster’s including Grill-Out’s at the Durham Foster’s location, and Farm Dinners here in Chapel Hill.
-Recently Will and I attended the first one of the 2012 season, and we had the very best time.
+Back when Foster’s Market had a Chapel Hill location, we enjoyed their special events, including Grill-Out’s at the Durham Foster’s location, and Farm Dinners here in Chapel Hill.
+Here’s a good memory, when Will and I attended the first one of the 2012 season, where we had the very best time.

 To find out all about Foster’s Market, visit their website

 Check oTo find out about Chapel Hill Creamery, visit their website HERE

 HORS D’ OEUVRE

 Sausage Balls with Chapel Hill Creamery Calavander and Chorizo